FAQs for parents

 Children who have reached the end of their statutory education do not require a licence.
 You can read more about licencing on our website HERE.

 Doing your homework, reading online reviews and using your common sense before proceeding with these photoshoots is highly recommended.
-Once we have met you, should we feel that your look is suited to the agency we will then start to work on building your portfolio, either by taking the images ourselves at one of our casting days, sending you to test shoots, or receiving images back from jobs you have booked.
+Once we have met you, should we feel that your child is suited to the agency then we will then start to work on building their portfolio, by taking the images ourselves at one of our casting days and receiving images back from jobs they have booked.

 Do I need to live in London?